 We believe it is important to make a contribution to the communities in which we live and work.
 That is why we sponsor cultural and social activities and initiatives in the maritime sector.

 We take team spirit very seriously.
 We believe that it is important for our employees to have an active and healthy lifestyle.
-We are proud of our employees who train every week as part of a team and represent Van Oord in competitions.
-Sport is also a bonding element in everyday life, not only in the Netherlands but all over the world.
+We are proud of employees who train every week as part of a team and represent Van Oord in competitions.
+Sport is also a unifying element in everyday life, not only in the Netherlands but all over the world.

 With operations around the globe, Van Oord attaches great value to knowledge sharing, innovation and establishing relationships with local stakeholders.
 Knowledge is power; knowledge shared is power multiplied.